iron-software/IronXL-Examples/how-to/linux/README.md

 ## Ubuntu Compatibility

-Ubuntu is the platform we test most extensively due to its heavy usage in the Azure infrastructure, which supports our continuous testing and deployment processes.
-This system is fully backed by official Microsoft .NET support and Docker Images.
+As one of our most frequently tested operating systems due to its extensive use in Azure's infrastructure, Ubuntu provides an optimal environment for continuous testing and deployment.
+This platform benefits from official Microsoft .NET support and readily available Official Docker Images.

 ### Ubuntu 20

 <div class="main-content__small-images-inline">
     <img src="https://img.icons8.com/color/48/000000/microsoft.png" alt="Microsoft">
     <img src="https://img.icons8.com/color/48/000000/ubuntu--v1.png" alt="Ubuntu">